How to find a job in Dallas before moving?

 The cost of housing is going up in DFW

-The job market is the fastest growing in the country, so you shouldn’t have a problem to find a job in Dallas before moving
+The job market is the fastest growing in the country, so finding a job in Dallas before moving

 Although the historically important oil industry has experienced a real struggle in recent years, that hasn’t affected job growth in Texas.
 In addition to the job market being steady, incomes remain competitive.
 Depending on your set of skills, you could easily find a job in Dallas before moving with a median household income of $47,285.
 In fact, Dallas has had the highest yearly percentage of steady job growth at 3.1%.